satyamsoni228/travel_advisor/README.md

 This application going to fetch Restaurants, Hotels and Attractions based on location by using RapidAPI.
 This application uses Data Filtering also based on the user needs and much more.

+You can also search Restaurants, Hotels and Attractions of any place by using search icon or use the map to move to specific location.
+You can use different filtering method also
 ## Demo

 https://advisor-trip.netlify.app/